Activists say Syrian troops fire on Damascus funeral, killing 30

 The body of the man who activists said was killed a day before lay wrapped in a white shroud on the ground.
 Moments earlier it was being held above the head of mourners as they marched down the street.

-The footage showed the bodies of those activists said had been killed in the explosion, some barely recognisable and others with limbs missing.
+The footage showed the bodies of those activists said had been killed in the explosion, some barely recognizable and others with limbs missing.

 The pro-opposition Syrian Observatory for Human Rights said the death toll was likely to rise due to the number injured.